How to help someone at work who is struggling with depression

 - Workplace EAP program

 Ahead Psychology has psychologists who are experienced in treating depression and providing mental health first aid.
 We also have an EAP service to provide workplace counselling and support to employees in small and medium-sized business in Brisbane and surrounds.
-Call Ahead Psychology on (07) 3352 3577 or send us a message.
+Call Ahead Psychology on (07) 3352 3577 or use our Request a Booking form

 Australian Bureau of Statistics.
 (2008).
 National Survey of Mental Health and Wellbeing: Summary of Results, 2007.
 Cat. no. (4326.0).
 Canberra: ABS.